-- The school's main office - By calling the Educational Equity Compliance at (213) 241-7682 or by accessing the District website at http://achieve.lausd.net/eeco
+- The school's main office; - By contacting the Educational Equity Compliance at 213 241-7682 or EquityCompliance@lausd.net or by accessing the District website at http://achieve.lausd.net/eeco.

-To ensure a timely response, completed complaint forms should be submitted to either of the following:
+To ensure a timely resolution, completed complaint forms should be submitted to the following and indicate whether a response to the complaint is requested:

+- School site (main office, principal);

+- Applicable Local District;

-- School site (main office, principal) - The Educational Equity Compliance Office by fax (213) 241-3312 or by U.S. Mail at:
+- The Educational Equity Compliance Office by fax 213 241-3312, email at EquityCompliance@lausd.net or by U.S. Mail at: